pillingeducation/TAD-r-weekly-training/week-06-data-import-export/README.md

 3.  **Import .csv and .xlsx**

-    3.1 Import a CSV file from into R.
+    3.1 Import a CSV file into R.

     3.2 Import a XLSX file into R.

     3.3 Write a CSV.

-    3.4 Use the `sie()` function to view a CSV withput writting one.
+    3.4 Use the `sie()` function to view a CSV without writting one.

 4.  **Connect to an SQL database**

-    4.1 Conncet to an SQL database that you have access to.
-All TAD staff should have access to \[TAD\_UserSpace\].
+    4.1 Conncet to an SQL database that you have access to. **All TAD staff should have access to \[TAD\_UserSpace\]**.

-    4.2 You will need to create a config.yml file look at the presentation to help you.
+    4.2 You will need to create a config.yml file.
+Look at the presentation to help you.
 See example below:

-    in config.yml
+    In config.yml

     `default:   tad_user_sql:     driver: "SQL Server Native Client 11.0"     server: "3DCPRI-PDB16\\ACSQLS"     database: "TAD_UserSpace"     uid: ""     pwd: ""     trusted: "Yes"     encoding: "LATIN1"`